Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Significant Characteristic: Small feet and high knuckles

 The United Kingdom Boxer, also known as the UK Boxer or the English Boxer, is a Boxer just like the American Boxer and the German Boxer.
-However, they have slightly different breed standards and meet The Kennel Club of the United Kingdom (KC).
+However, they have slightly different breed standards from The Kennel Club of the United Kingdom (KC).

 These standards are slightly different from the American Kennel Club (AKC), which is why some people classify them separately.
 They’re the same breed, but they have slightly different standards than the American Boxer.
 Some of the most notable differences include their foot size and knuckle location.
 They’re also a little smaller and thinner than other variations.